• Home

 Sensory Bins are plastic bins filled with a filler carefully selected to stimulate the senses, small items for your child to manipulate, and a tool to strengthen fine motor skills.
 These bins allow your child to explore different textures and manipulate different items all while building imagination, problem-solving, exploration skills, and fine motor skills.

 My favorite sensory bins have an academic twist to them as well.
-Kids learn best when they learn through play.
+Children learn best when they learn through play.

 The things you can do with sensory bins are endless.
 For the younger child who may still put small objects in his or her mouth, you can also make sensory bags.